 The entrance door of Saadieh was designed by the famous French artist Andre Godard who also designed the tomb of Hafez.
-In the design of Saadi’s tomb, Iranian architectural elements such as porches and domes are elegantly mingled with the modern elements.
-At the entrance door a poem of Saadi attracts visitors attention:
+In the design of Saadi's tomb, Iranian architectural elements such as porches and domes are elegantly mingled with modern elements.
+At the entrance door a poem by Saadi attracts visitors' attention:

-The odor of love is smelled from Saadi’s grave
+The odour of love is smelled from Saadi’s grave

 Yet a thousand years after his death